This page aims to give an overview of the range of currently available treatments for dementia.

 Anyone prescribed an antipsychotic drug should be closely and regularly monitored by a doctor.
 If you have any concerns about antipsychotics being used you can talk to your doctor.

 There are several different antipsychotic drugs.
 One, called risperidone (Risperdal), is licensed to treat severe agitation, aggression and behavioural changes in people with dementia.
 Short term treatment can help to reduce these symptoms.

-All antipsychotics can have serious side effects.
+All antipsychotics can have serious side-effects.
 Long term use of antipsychotic drugs is associated with an increased risk of stroke and may worsen memory and thinking in people with Alzheimer’s disease.
-For this reason, antipsychotics should not usually be used for longer than three months and the benefits of prescribing them needs to be carefully weighed up against the risk of side effects for each person.
+For this reason, antipsychotics should not usually be used for longer than three months and the benefits of prescribing them need to be carefully weighed up against the risk of side-effects for each person.

 Antipsychotics can be particularly dangerous for people with dementia with Lewy bodies and should only be prescribed in severe circumstances.
-They can cause symptoms to worsen and in some cases, sudden death.
+They can cause symptoms to get worse.

 Different antipsychotic drugs have been used in the past to treat dementia symptoms, but they are not recommended or licensed for this.
 You can, and should, talk with your doctor about what type of medication is being prescribed and why.

 This information was updated in April 2018 and is due for review in April 2020.
 Please contact us if you would like a version with references.